 - Hold off using your workers for as long as you can.

-- Discard cards for resources at the Haven and play cards form the Meadow.
+- Discard cards for resources at the Haven and play cards from the Meadow.

 8. Balance production cards and point cards